hamadanono/github-trending-repos/README.md

-# GitHub Trending Repos
+# Trending GitHub Repos

-A responsive React web app that displays the most starred GitHub repositories created in the last 10 days, with infinite scroll.
+A responsive React web app that displays the most starred GitHub repositories created in the last 10 days, with infinite scroll and a modern UI.

 Live Demo: https://hamadanono.github.io/github-trending-repos

 ## Features

-- Fetches real-time data from GitHub API
+- Fetches real-time data from GitHub Search API
 - Shows only repositories created in the last 10 days
-- Sorted by number of stars (descending)
+- Sorted by stars (most popular first)
-- Infinite scrolling
+- Infinite scrolling – loads more repos automatically
 - Responsive design

 ## Tech Stack